Tuxemon/Tuxemon/docs/index.rst

-..
-Tuxemon documentation master file, created by sphinx-quickstart on Fri Jan  9 14:25:58 2015.
+.. tuxemon documentation master file, created by sphinx-quickstart on Tue Sep 15 18:31:05 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tuxemon's documentation!
+Welcome to tuxemon's documentation!
 ===================================

 Contents: